lukasValentin/demcert/README.md

-# DEMCERT - A general purpose tool for modelling uncertainty on gridded spatial data
+# DEMCERT - A general purpose tool for modelling uncertainty on gridded spatial data using Gaussian random fields